Weltraumschaf/weltraumschaf.github.io/_posts/2012-03-23-Debian-and-the-Outdated-Ruby-Gems.md

 ---
 layout: post
-title: TODO
+title: Debian and the Outdated Ruby Gems
 ---

-## Debian and the Outdated Ruby Gems

 [Debian][1] is in  my personal opinion the best Linux  server distribution ever!
 I've never used something  else.
 But one big drawback is that a  lot of stuff is